ntang/mongo-ruby-driver-wiki/FAQ.md

 1. Limit your query.
 Use some combination of `limit` and `skip` to reduce the total number of query results.
 This will, obviously, bring down the time it takes to iterate.

 2. Turn off the cursor timeout.
-To do that, invoke `find` with a block, and pass `:timeout => true`:
+To do that, invoke `find` with a block, and pass `:timeout => false`:

 ```ruby
 @collection.find({}, :timeout => false) do |cursor|